Edit Content

 Almas Abou Chakra

 Art has always been a powerful medium for storytelling, and for Almas Abou Chakra, it is a lifeline to her heritage, her journey, and her dreams.
 A half Lebanese, half Palestinian artist, who now resides in Vancouver, Almas channels her unique experiences as a refugee into captivating works that inspire connection and understanding.
-Through her art venture, Cedar & Olive, she has created a space where cultural identity meets creativity, weaving together the threads of her past and present to shape a brighter future.
+Through her art venture, Olive & Cedar, she has created a space where cultural identity meets creativity, weaving together the threads of her past and present to shape a brighter future.

 From Displacement to Creativity